 - If you feel even the slightest bit unwell, please stay home and join us on zoom.
 This includes sniffles, runny nose, sore throat, headache.
 Don’t assume it’s not covid just because it seems mild.
 And even if it’s just a cold, let’s not spread those around, either.

 - If you have not already done so and are eligible, please do get fully vaccinated, which includes any available boosters.
 If you are unable to get fully vaccinated, then you must take an over-the-counter rapid test (available at most pharmacies) that same day and receive a negative result prior to entering the building.
 We will have some rapid tests on hand at the Meetinghouse, which you can take upon arrival while waiting in your car.
 Contact the Co-Clerks ahead of time to obtain a test, and plan to arrive at least 20 minutes early to take the test.

-- There are five portable air purifiers in the Meetingroom, and we will have them on during Meeting for Worship.
-There are also three purifiers in the basement.
-Please use them for other meetings and events, and feel free to temporarily remove them from one room to another room that you are using for a smaller meeting, as long as you return them to original location.
+- There are five portable air purifiers in the Meeting room that will be on during Meeting for Worship.
+Please use them for other meetings and events, and feel free to temporarily remove one from the Meetingroom to another room that you are using for a smaller meeting.

-- To schedule an event, even a small group meeting, be sure to check the Meetinghouse calendar at www.portlandfriendsmeeting.org, and contact the Meetinghouse Use Coordinator at email@example.com.
+- To schedule an event, even a small group meeting, be sure to check the Meetinghouse calendar at www.portlandfriendsmeeting.org, and contact Jennifer Frick at firstname.lastname@example.org.

-- Families or groups seeking to hold memorial services and similar large events will be required to follow these Guidelines.
+- Families or groups seeking to hold memorial services and similar large events will be asked to follow these Guidelines.